ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Technique: situation, behavior, impact.
 Describe what you saw, what the person did (good or bad), and the impact you observed
 - Left hand column: what you were thinking vs what was said?
 - Do not confuse objective reality with our subjective experience
-- Explicitly state what is good or bad: not “she is smart”, say “she just gave the clearest explanation I’ve ever heard of why users don’t like that feature”
+- Explicitly state what is good or bad: not "she is smart", say "she just gave the clearest explanation I’ve ever heard of why users don’t like that feature"
 - Find help for people
 - Give feedback immediately; guidance has a short half-life
 - Don’t let scheduled meetings (performance reviews, 1-1s) be an excuse to not get impromptu in-person feedback
 - Praise in public, criticize in private
-- Group learning: most people will say they do not want to be praised in public, so say something like: “Not because I want to embarrass Jane, but to make sure everyone learns from what she accomplished and how she did it”
+- Group learning: most people will say they do not want to be praised in public, so say something like: "Not because I want to embarrass Jane, but to make sure everyone learns from what she accomplished and how she did it"
-- Don’t personalize, avoid saying “you are”
+- Don’t personalize, avoid saying "you are"
-- Say “that’s wrong” not “you’re wrong”
+- Say "that’s wrong" not "you’re wrong"
 - Track your guidance towards radical Candor
 - You can’t fix yourself once and for all, you have to manage yourself daily
 - Figure out how others experience your guidance